cgfennelly/nc-news-backend/spec.md

 - I do not understand what the utils function is required for

-## BUILDING A SIMPLE API END POINT ##
+## BUILDING A SIMPLE API END POINT AND ERROR HANDLING ##
 - API welcome message returned.
-Build Routers into this from the beginning
+Build Routers into this from beginning (/)
-- TDD for API welcome message
+- TDD for API welcome message (/)
+- TDD for 404 Bad URL and 500 Server Error